AstarNetwork/plasmdocs/TechnicalChapter/PlasmaOverview.md

 # Plasma Overview

-We will walk through the basic functions of Plasma on this page.
+In this chapter, we will discuss the basic functions of Plasma.

 Plasma is one of the blockchain scaling solutions invented by Joseph Poon Poon and Vitalik Buterin.
 [White paper](https://plasma.io/plasma.pdf)

 Plasma is a framework to make a side chain and connect it to a main chain (e.g. Ethereum).
 The side chain and the main chain communicate each other.

-## Why Plasma?
+## Why Plasma

 Blockchains are slow and expensive by design.
 Blockchains can't be an infrastructure of the world without an high scalability.
-We, Plasma implementors try to make it fast and cheap without sacrifycing safety and decentralization so that everyone can use blockchains.
+We, Plasma implementors try to make it fast and cheap without sacrificing safety and decentralization so that everyone can use blockchains.

 ## In the Plasm Network

 Plasma is one of the scale solutions in the blockchain.
 The basic idea of ​​Plasma is to manage and process transactions in a Merkle tree outside the chain at high speed, and engrave only the Merkle root on the blockchain.
 The person responsible for performing the off-chain processing and submitting the hash to the blockchain is called an Aggregator in the context of Plasma.

 ![plasma_1](https://user-images.githubusercontent.com/6259384/75877313-c4338600-5e5a-11ea-845a-edef3640c469.png)